If you’ve tried growing healthy succulents in the past but always ended up with dead plants, please don’t give up. You can do this!

 Stretching is something that can frustrate even the most talented gardener.
 It’s a consequence of not taking care of your succulent properly.

-If your succulents are stretching out and up in a way that makes them lose their shape, they’re not getting enough sunlight.
-I hate to tell you this, but once your succulent has stretched out, there’s nothing you can do to make it go back to its original form.
+If your succulents are stretching out and up in a way that makes them lose their shape, as shown below, then they’re not getting enough sunlight.
+Unfortunately, once succulents stretch out in a process called Etoliation, they can never go back to their original form.

 Mealybugs: White Cotton-Like Mounds that Spread Quickly